turingschool/mod-0-project-fe/finalPrep/README.md

 Take your time as you go back and refactor your exercises from each section.
 We've included a handy checklist for you to go through below.

-- [ ] I have refactored my `section1` exercises to the best of my ability
+- [*] I have refactored my `section1` exercises to the best of my ability
-- [ ] I have refactored my `section2` exercises to the best of my ability
+- [*] I have refactored my `section2` exercises to the best of my ability
-- [ ] I have refactored my `section3` exercises to the best of my ability
+- [*] I have refactored my `section3` exercises to the best of my ability

 ## Gearing Up for Gear Ups

 Gear Up is a part of our curriculum where we talk about topics such as privilege and power, and ethical issues in the tech industry.

 - [ ] [Complete this assignment](https://github.com/turingschool/gear-up/blob/main/m0/Intro.To.GearUp.md)
-  - [ ] Add a link for your gist here:
+  - [ ] Add a link for your gist here: [Gear Up for Gear Ups](https://gist.github.com/LaurenBlack5280/90ae2b2ea722fd7a03a9889bf4c5ed48#file-gearing-up-for-gear-ups)

 ## Time Management Prep